Top Strategies for Teaching Grammar to English Language Learners

 • Instead of giving the students the descriptive subtitles for the images, have them create their own.
 What’s happening in the picture?
 What kind of ice cream did Sara eat?
 Where did she eat it, and with whom?

 • Have students create questions for each other that use the target language.
-Have them move around the room and learn more about their peers, and then report their findings in a culminating discussion.
+Have them move around the room and learn more about their peers.
+Then, they can report their findings in a culminating discussion.

 • Engage the students in group storytelling.
-Have them sit in a circle and remind them of the language you want them to use, and let their imaginations run wild!
-Have one student start the story (“Once upon a time…”) and have another student add on to that idea, continuing until everyone has contributed.
+Have them sit in a circle and remind them of the language you want them to use.
+Let their imaginations run wild!
+Have one student start the story (“Once upon a time…”) and have another student add to that idea, continuing until everyone has contributed.
 If your students are able to work autonomously, break them into smaller groups instead.

 Learn about the importance of storytelling in the ESL classroom.

-Not only do these extension activities afford more practice for the students, but they give you a chance to notice output trends, offer corrective feedback in the moment, and keep the students engaged.
+Not only do these extension activities afford more practice for students, but they give you a chance to notice output trends, offer corrective feedback in the moment, and keep students engaged.

 Strategies for teaching grammar to teens and adults